pgjones/hypercorn/docs/usage.rst

-  --ca-certs CA_CERTS   Path to the SSL CA certificate file --certfile CERTFILE   Path to the SSL certificate file --ciphers CIPHERS     Ciphers to use for the SSL setup --debug               Enable debug mode, i.e. extra logging and checks --error-log ERROR_LOG
+  --ca-certs CA_CERTS   Path to the SSL CA certificate file --certfile CERTFILE   Path to the SSL certificate file --ciphers CIPHERS     Ciphers to use for the SSL setup -c CONFIG, --config CONFIG
+                        Location of a TOML config file or when prefixed with `python:` a Python file.
+  --debug               Enable debug mode, i.e. extra logging and checks --error-log ERROR_LOG
                         The target location for the error log, use `-` for